eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 immutable references, for example, don't allow you to mutate or deallocate data since they don't own that data.

-Another limitation of linear types is they can only represent trees rooted at
-variables: interconnected, graph or DAG-like data structures are not directly representable.
+Another limitation of linear types is they can only represent trees: interconnected, graph or DAG-like data structures are not directly representable.
 More on this below.

 Pros: